 Even for Facebook remarketing campaigns as well, it is good to have at least a few thousands of audience size.
 This will help in accelerating the ad delivery and get you better returns for the campaign.

-If the remarketing audience size is less than 1000 the campaign might not see much results at all.
+If the remarketing audience size is less than 1000 the campaign might not see many results at all.

 When I was promoting my blogging guide, I ensured that my audience group is exclusively related to content writing, content marketing, WordPress, and blogging niche.

-Because I felt that the audience group was very much relevant to promote my blogging guide.
+Because this particular audience group was very much relevant to promote my blogging guide.